List of Future GPX Cyber Formula characters: Drivers

 Born on August 21, 1997, his blood type is A. His special skill is cooking, and his hobby is watching movies.

-He was originally scheduled to drive for Sugo in the Asurada, but due to a mistake, Kazami was registered, so he left the team and went to Brazil, where he was discovered by Lope.
+He was originally scheduled to drive for Sugo in the Asurada, but due to a mistake, Kazami was registered, so he left the team and went to Brazil, where he was discovered by Lopes.
 Although he says that he had a very hard time, it was not that long ago that he entered CF through Koh-i-Noor in the third round of the Brazilian GP held in Brazil, where he had a good geographical advantage, and he was lucky to get 2nd place out of the gate, even though the race was rough.
-After moving to A.G.S. to replace the retired Lope, he was pushed back by the top teams, partly due to the difference in performance of the machines, and his only podium finishes were two 3rd places in the 12th tournament.
+After moving to A.G.S. to replace the retired Lopes, he was pushed back by the top teams, partly due to the difference in performance of the machines, and his only podium finishes were two 3rd places in the 12th tournament.

 He left A.G.S. after finishing with no points in the 14th tournament, and returned to Koh-i-Noor the following year.
 Although he finished with no points in the 15th tournament, he finished in the 16th and 17th events, showing his determination by not losing the ranking to his A.G.S. successors, Nina and Anderson.